jackkutilek/PuzzleTree/readme.md

 - a script template to kick-start your game scripts
 - example projects for reference and inspiration

-There is a bug in Godot 3.5.1 that prevents custom resources from being reloaded on change.
+There is a bug in Godot 3.5.1 that prevents custom resources from being reloaded on change (which is needed for PuzzleTree to update when the LDTK project file is changed).
 It works with Godot 3.5.2.
 I have not yet implemented support for Godot 4.

 # Quick-Start Guide